2005 Sharm El Sheikh Summit: Background

 The Second Intifada, which began in September 2000, had by February 2005 led to over 5,000 Palestinian and Israeli casualties and took an extensive toll on both economies and societies.
-The cycle of violence persisted throughout this period, except for a short-lived Hudna in mid-2003.
+The cycle of violence persisted throughout this period, except for a short-lived truce in mid-2003.

 Neither side was willing to negotiate until there was a halt to violence.
 Yasser Arafat, the man thought by many to have engineered the Intifada and to have kept it alive, died in November 2004.
 The Palestinian presidential election was held on 9 January 2005 to elect Arafat's successor.
 It confirmed Mahmoud Abbas as President of the Palestinian Authority.
 His initial efforts were to bring order to the anarchy in the Palestinian territories and halt attacks against Israel.
 As a good will gesture, Ariel Sharon changed his attitude towards negotiations and ordered a significant reduction of Israeli military activity in the Palestinian territories and took many measures to help Palestinian civilians.

 These trust-building steps, together with renewed security coordination between the two sides and the backing of the United States, Jordan and Egypt led to the agreement to hold the Sharm El Sheikh Summit.
 The summit began with a series of meetings between Sharon and Mubarak, King Abdullah and Abbas.
 Later, all leaders except King Abdullah read statements reaffirming their commitment to continued efforts to stabilize the situation and reconfirmed their commitment to the Road map for peace process.